In the case that a system has an operational issue, our service team can investigate, diagnose, and replace equipment.

 In addition to SunBug’s comprehensive installation workmanship warranty, product warranties are provided by each manufacturer whose equipment and components are incorporated into your solar system’s design and construction.
 Those manufacturer product warranties are generally limited to the replacement of materials, equipment, and accessories that experience premature faults or failures, but they typically do not provide coverage for the labor expended to troubleshoot and/or replace their defective products.
 Extended product warranties are optionally available for a modest fee from some of the inverter manufacturers that SunBug utilizes in our solar system designs and installations.

 SunBug’s enhanced product warranty coverage represents a value-added complement and supplement to solar equipment manufacturers’ limited product warranties.
-During the first year of your system’s operation, SunBug will waive all service costs and labor expenses incurred to troubleshoot, repair, and/or replace any underperforming or faulty products incorporated into your solar installation.
+During the first year of your system’s operation, SunBug will waive all labor expenses incurred to troubleshoot, repair, and/or replace any underperforming or faulty products incorporated into your solar installation.
 Extensions to SunBug’s first-year enhanced product warranty coverage period may be purchased as part of the original installation or during your system’s first year of operation for an additional fee.

 Solar systems installed in close proximity to woods or trees may inadvertently serve as an attractive habitat for rodents and/or birds.
 A nesting bird can construct an unsanitary and unappealing mess underneath your solar array.
 Squirrels not only love to build nests within the cozy space under solar modules, but they also happen to be very fond of nibbling the insulation on solar wiring.